bjpos/Hello/README.md

 # Hello
 first repository
-this is a test of teh emergency broadcast system Please tune into 660 on you AM radio for further information
+this is a test of the emergency broadcast system Please tune into 660 on you AM radio for further information